 Body reading is a valuable skill any Manual Therapist should practice.
-The essence of the skill is to build a working knowledge of the ideal center of gravity of the human body, and to be able to effective guess at the center of mass of the body which you are reading.
-Variances between these two lines indicate imbalances which offer clues to what to do to improve physical function.
+The essence of the skill is to build a working knowledge of the ideal center of gravity of the human body and to be able to effectively guess at the center of mass of the body which you are reading.
+Variances between these two lines indicate imbalances that offer clues to what to do to improve physical function.
 These variances also suggest which evolutionary layer is most active in the imbalance.

 Body reading is an acquired skill that involves significant investment to master.
 An excellent overview of the subject and place to start learning this skill can be had by reading this book: